jgauffin/Griffin.Data/docs/Querying/Queries.md

 ## Update or regenerate

-To update it, simply modify it.
+To update it, modify it.
 The scaffolder will not do anything with existing files.

-If larger changes are made, adjust the SQL file and then delete all classes to get it re-generated.
+If more extensive changes are made, adjust the SQL file and then delete all classes to get it re-generated.

 # Using query parameters